silenc3502/PyOCVLaneDetect/README.md

 This code use the mathematical model of Pinhole Camera.
 So if I use the other then have to change the model.
 This is the first disadvantage.
 There are very many kinds of Camera Model.

 The code start by preparing Object Points which will be represent the 3D coordinates(x, y, z).
 3D world in computer will be represent at 2D Monitor.
 So I can fixed z = 0.
 I know the Real World coordinates of Object.
 And I know the Virtual World coordinates of Object.
 So I can calibrate it. cv2.calibrateCamera() support it.
-If I use this function then we can get the Camera Matrix.
+If I use this function then we can get the Camera Matrix and Distortion Coefficients.
 And I can use cv2.undistort() to make Distortion Image to Undistortion Image.

 ![alt_text][test]